 Install the Perl XTP client: cpanm XTP

 .
-Note, this must be installed it a way that it is accessible to your autoresponder script.
+Note, this must be installed in a way that it is accessible to your autoresponder script.

 With the configuration in place we can finally make the code modifications.
 Towards the top of autoresponder.pl